Ancient Music, Pamphylia, Plancia Magna, Turkey

 Exhibition: Pergamon 360° Panorama, the ancient city as it looked during the time of Hadrian

-The spectacular Pergamon Panorama exhibition, currently hosted by the Staatliche Museen zu Berlin, is a journey to the ancient Greek city of Pergamon in Asia Minor as it existed in AD 129.
+The spectacular Pergamon Panorama exhibition, currently hosted by the Staatliche Museen zu Berlin, takes visitors to the ancient Greek city of Pergamon in Asia Minor as it existed in AD 129.
 It depicts the Roman era under Hadrian, who spent some time in the city.
-The Panorama was developed in 2011 by the artist… Continue reading Exhibition: Pergamon 360° Panorama, the ancient city as it looked during the time of Hadrian
+The Panorama was developed in 2011 by the artist and… Continue reading Exhibition: Pergamon 360° Panorama, the ancient city as it looked during the time of Hadrian

 January AD 118 – Hadrian inaugurates the new year in Nicomedia (#Hadrian1900)